Configure security settings

 Visit ArcGIS Trust Center for more in-depth security, privacy, and compliance information.

-1. Confirm that you are signed in as a default administrator or as a member of a custom role with the administrative privilege to manage security and infrastructure enabled.
+1. Confirm that you are signed in as a member of the default administrator role or a custom role that has the set of administrative privileges to manage the organization's security settings.

 3. Click Security on the side of the page.